franzenzenhofer/thisismy-extension/readme.md

 - Drag and drop files directly into the ChatGPT entry prompt
 - Appends file content in a readable format
+- Save tokens with removing unnecessary double whitespaces.
 - Automatically handles multiple files
+- Prefixes the dropped files with "This is my current %filename%"
+- Suffices the dropped files with "This is the end of %filename%"

 ## Installation